What is Attendance Allowance

 (and how can I claim it?)

-Attendance Allowance is a weekly benefit that is paid to people aged over pensionable age.
-It is to help people who have difficulty with bodily functions and need attention or who need supervision to avoid danger to themselves or others.
+Attendance Allowance is a weekly benefit that is paid to people who have reached state pension age.
+Attendance allowance is to help people who have difficulty with bodily functions and need attention or who need supervision to avoid danger to themselves or others.

-The Allowance component is paid to people who require either:
+The Allowance component of attendance allowance is paid to people who require either:

 • Frequent attention throughout the day, night or both in connection with their bodily functions